Neuroscience for the Early Years Practitioner

 The qualification comprises of 11 modules.

-The expected time commitment is about 6 hours per week across 13 weeks, made up of guided self-study and producing assignments.
+The expected time commitment is about 3 hours per week across 13 weeks.
 However, students have 26 weeks from enrolment to complete.

 There are no formal entry requirements, but students must have a good level of English, and experience of the Early Years is desirable.
 Work or industry placement experience is not required.